open/close all folders

 - Disney Channel movie Susie Q uses this trope in a surprisingly dark moment early in the film.
 The title character Susie is returning home from a dance when she and her date and involved in a serious wreck with a drunk driver on a bridge.
 The accident causes the car to be half on the bridge and half off; inside the car the couple seems to be unconscious or dead until Susie's hand feels out and grabs hold her date's hand.
 Then the car slips off the bridge, flips and falls into the river below causing the pair to drown.
 Yes, this really is a Disney movie and no, they don't show anymore.

-- Happens the the Jet Li vanity vehicle The One when he is fighting himself, and he kicks his own ass, then gets up and kicks his own ass
+- Happens in the Jet Li vanity vehicle The One when he is fighting himself, and he kicks his own ass, then gets up and kicks his own ass.

 - When Tommy Jarvis kills Jason in Friday the 13th: The Final Chapter, Jason tries to pull this off.
 However Tommy has none of it and starts chopping away at him, shouting "Die!!!" with each chop.